nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - Maybe I can help you.
     - **Here's 100 credits.
 Take them.** (LSP +2)
 - Loop (50c on each corpse)
-- Go to back to the North Apartments

 ## Upper City North